mirucon/coldbox/readme.md

 ### Add-on Plugin
 The official Add-on Plugin is now available.
 Download it from the WP.org plugin repository! [https://wordpress.org/plugins/coldbox-addon/](https://wordpress.org/plugins/coldbox-addon/)

-The latest version has following features:
+The latest version has following features.
+We highly recommend that you always use the plugin with the theme!

 - AMP pages
 - Social share buttons
+- Google Analytics integration
+- Automatic Open Graph tag

 ## Theme Author information
 The Coldbox theme is designed and created by Mirucon